 For a Clustered Pair of load balancers, recovery of a failed node is quick and simple.
 The procedure is the same whether the master has failed or the slave has failed.

-This procedure ensures that the HA pair is re-established without disrupting currently running services.
+Using the Peer Recovery feature means that the HA pair is re-established without disrupting any of the services that are currently running on the working appliance.

 1. If the failed node is still on, power it down